kyma-incubator/compass/docs/compass/03-01-security.md

 1. Authenticator validates the token using keys provided by the identity service.
 1. If the token is valid, OathKeeper sends the request to Hydrator.
-1. Hydrator calls Tenant Mapping Handler hosted by `Director`, which, in production environment, returns **the same** authentication session (as the `tenant` is already in place).
-For local development, user `tenant` and `scopes` are loaded from ConfigMap, where static `user - tenant and scopes` mapping is done.
+1. Hydrator calls Tenant Mapping Handler hosted by `Director`, which, in production environment, returns **the same** authentication session (as the `tenant` is already in place) even for local development.
+See the [installation document](https://github.com/kyma-incubator/compass/blob/main/docs/compass/04-01-installation.md#local-minikube-installation) for more details on how to configure OIDC Authentication Server.
 1. Hydrator passes response to ID_Token mutator which constructs a JWT token with scopes and `tenant` in the payload.
 1. The request is then forwarded to the desired component (such as `Director` or `Connector`) through the `Gateway` component.